tonytgrt/Project2-Stream-Compaction/README.md

 A detailed memory chart shows intensive device memory read/writes, while the L1 Cache is only hit 37.5% of the time.
 ![](/img/i-compute-naive-mem.png)

+**Performance Bottleneck:** Memory bandwidth limited, with poor cache utilization due to strided memory access patterns.

 #### 3.2 Efficient Scan
 In efficient scan there are two mirrored phases of upsweep and downsweep.
 I will analyze the upsweep performance here.
 Downsweep follows the same idea.
 See how Grid Size and Block Size exponentially decreases as we proceed deeper into the scan.
 This critically improves performance over the naive method.
-H
 ![](/img/i-compute-ups-sum.png)

 Similarly, efficient scan is still bound by the memory throughput as with naive scan.